valencik/mastersAPSC/documents/thesis/thesis.md

 With this structure comes information and ease of computing different properties of that data.
 The length of the array tells us how many authors collaborated on a given NSR entry.
 And since arrays are ordered, we can easily determine the first author[^first-author] of an entry.
-While it is possible to extract the same information from a free text field, parsing our data into data structures creates structures that are compatible with many tools, such as our database.
+While it is possible to extract the same information from a free text field, parsing our data into data structures creates structures that are compatible with many tools, such as [MongoDB](#mongodb).
 Users of the database can now sort entries by their number of authors, or count the number of times someone was first author.
 Additionally, almost every aggregation query[^see-aggregation] made in our work relied on using array specific operations on the author array at some stage.